rexrainbow/phaser3-rex-notes/docs/docs/ui-scrollablepanel.md

         - `slider.buttons.left`, `slider.buttons.right` : Left and right buttons
         - `slider.buttons.step` : Scrolling step in each tick.
 Default value is `0.01`.
     - Set to `false` to skip creating slider.
+- `sliderX`, `sliderY` : Componments of sliderX and sliderY, for two-sliders mode.
 - `scroller` : Configuration of scroller behavior.
     - `scroller.threshold` : Minimal movement to scroll.
 Set `0` to scroll immediately.
     - `scroller.slidingDeceleration` : Deceleration of slow down when dragging released.